Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 04 : Merge Intervals.md

 4. If the next meeting `m3` is overlapping with `m2` we can’t use `r1`, so we will schedule it in another room (let’s call it `r2`).
 5. Now if the next meeting `m4` is overlapping with `m3`, we need to see if the room `r1` has become free.
 For this, we need to keep track of the `endTime` of the meeting happening in it.
 If the `endTime` of `m2` is before the `startTime` of `m4`, we can use that room `r1`, otherwise, we need to schedule `m4` in another room `r3`.

 We can conclude that we need to <b>keep track of the ending time of all the meetings currently happening</b> so that when we try to schedule a new meeting, we can see what meetings have already ended.
 We need to put this information in a data structure that can easily give us the smallest ending time.
-A <b>Min Heap</b> would fit our requirements best.
+A <i>Min-Heap</i> would fit our requirements best.

 So our algorithm will look like this: